qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Campaign Option**: enable/disable fix
   * **Credit**: Qoalabear

+* In-Mission Agent Stat Consistency
+  * A few bugs can incorrectly update an agent's numeric traits (such as AP, sprint bonus, KO damage) when they're applied.
+These traits are recalculated from your current skills and augments at the start of each mission, so the bug only affects the mission in which it occurs.
+  * (1) Using an augment drill on certain augments (Skeletal Suspension, Titanium Rods, Subdermal Tools, Modular Cybernetic Frame X2, various modded augments) doubles the numeric effect of the augment instead of reversing it.
+Removing Titanium Rods grants +2KO damage.
+Removing archive Sharp's frame doubles the penalty to -2AP (while removing the armor penetration).
+  * (2) Gaining max speed uses the current hacking bonus, instead of the current sprint bonus, to calculate the new sprint bonus.
+Speed is applied before hacking when these are gained normally, so it correctly produces a bonus of +1 (for +4AP when sprinting).
+But if Draco has max hacking and then gains max speed during a mission, he can get a sprint bonus of +6 (for +9AP when sprinting) for the mission.
+  * **Fix**: Removing an installed augment correctly reverses traits modified via `modTrait`.
+  * **Fix**: Gaining speed 5 during a mission calculates the new `sprintBonus` using the current `sprintBonus`.
+  * **Credit**: Qoalabear
 * Inventory: Ambush/overwatch are cancelled by dropping any item.
   * After dropping an item on the ground, picking up an item, or looting an item from a guard or safe, the agent's ambush and overwatch are cancelled.
 This applies even if the active weapon